Frequently Asked Questions

 The published data is not subjected to routine analytical processes and is not:

-• case-mix adjusted to reflect the different kinds of treatment patients are receiving in different providers; or
+• case-mix adjusted to reflect the different kinds of treatment patients are receiving in different providers

-• adjusted to reflect demographic characteristics (such as age, ethnicity, or gender).
+• adjusted to reflect demographic characteristics (such as age, ethnicity, or sex)

 Using the FFT data to compare providers can have a detrimental effect on how it is collected and used.
 Providers would, understandably, focus on trying to get a high score (for example by being selective in which patients are asked to give feedback) rather than collecting good quality feedback and using it to identify good practice and opportunities for improvement.